Elinor Donahue: 1990s and later

 In 1990, she played Bridget, a Beverly Hills clothing-store manager, in the film Pretty Woman.
 Donahue played Gladys, the mother of Chris Peterson (Chris Elliott), in all 35 episodes of the sitcom Get a Life (1990–92), and had a recurring role as Rebecca Quinn on the CBS drama series Dr. Quinn, Medicine Woman.

 In 1991, she portrayed the "Orphanage woman" in Freddy's Dead: The Final Nightmare.

 In 1992, she voiced the mother on the Fox Kids animated series Eek! the Cat.
 In 1994, she made an appearance as Aunt Lillian in "The One Where Nana Dies Twice", an episode of Friends.
 She played the part of Lorraine, Luther Van Dam's girlfriend, in season five of Coach in the early 1990s.

-In 1998, Donahue published a memoir entitled In the Kitchen with Elinor Donahue, in which she relived some of her memories of Hollywood along with providing more than 150 of her recipes.
+In 1998, Donahue published a memoir titled In the Kitchen with Elinor Donahue, in which she relived some of her memories of Hollywood along with providing more than 150 of her recipes.

 In September 2010, Donahue made an appearance on The Young and the Restless as Judge Anderson, one of Nikki Newman's old friends and also as the woman minister who will officiate at the wedding of Billy Abbott and Nikki's daughter, Victoria Newman.
 The wedding took place in front of the Abbotts' new home, which just happened to be a replica of the Anderson house from Father Knows Best.

-In 2015, Donahue played the role of Mrs. Chumley in Judson Theatre Company's production of the Pulitzer Prize play Harvey, by Mary Chase.
-Donahue called the role her "swan song."
+In 2015, Donahue played the role of Mrs. Chumley in Judson Theatre Company's production of the Pulitzer Prize play Harvey by Mary Chase.
+Donahue called the role her "swan song".

+Personal life

+Donahue was married three times.
+Her first husband was sound producer Richard Smith whom she married in 1955.
+She had one son with him.
+They divorced in 1961.
+Her second marriage, to producer Harry Ackerman, who was 25 years her senior, was in 1962 at the Court of Liberty.
+He was the adoptive father of her son from her first marriage, and Donahue and he had three sons together.
+Ackerman died in 1991.
+As a memorial and resource for the history of American television, Donahue donated Ackerman's personal papers to the Rauner Library at Dartmouth College, his alma mater.
+In 1992, she married actor Lou Genevrino.